Back to Blog

 If you have multiple Phoenix wallets:

-• Import each wallet's CSV separately
+• Import each wallet's CSV under its own connection

 Next Steps